-Dripping ceilings or walls may be the first sign of a leak.
+Dripping ceilings or walls may be the first sign of a water leak.
 Property owners should determine and fix the cause of the leak as soon as possible.
 Specialists in water damage restoration for walls & ceilings can then follow up with a strategy for either drying or tearing out and replacing ruined building materials.
-The most important factors include the composition and condition of ceilings and walls, the level of contamination and the duration of damage.
-Find out more about some of the effects that water damage may have on porous building materials such as drywall, plaster and masonry.
+The most important factors include the composition and condition of ceilings and walls, the level of contamination, and the duration of the damage.
+Find out more about some of the effects that water damage may have on porous building materials such as drywall, plaster, and masonry.

 Any source of water can damage building materials and increase the risk of mold growth.
 The amount of water involved is an important factor, as is the initial level of water contamination.
 Water from a burst or leaky supply line is treated, whereas water that originates from a roof leak can encounter contaminants as it makes its way through building materials that may intensify damage or support accelerated mold growth.

 A roof or slow plumbing water leak may continue for some time before signs of water damage become obvious on the interior side of a wall or visible portion of a ceiling in the form of dampness, dripping, staining, or degrading material.
 The degree of damage may be more or less severe depending on the amount of water, duration of a leak, and level of water contamination.
 Most homeowners are not able to accurately assess the degree of damage that building materials have sustained or determined the most effective methods of water damage restoration for walls & ceilings.